 The proposed transfer builds upon the existing mechanism for transfer of development rights within the Seaport Subdistrict, which has been in existence since 1972.
-Through the development rights sale, upon which the 250 Water Street proposal is contingent, $50 million will be made available to ensure the re-opening and long-term fiscal stability of the South Street Seaport Museum.
+Through the development rights sale, upon which the 250 Water Street proposal is contingent, a significant contribution will be made available to ensure the re-opening and long-term fiscal stability of the South Street Seaport Museum.

-The proposal will be subject to a thorough public review that provides numerous opportunities for community engagement and public comment, including evaluation by the New York City Landmarks Preservation Commission (LPC) and the City’s full public review process, known as the Uniform Land Use Review Procedure (ULURP).
+The proposal is subject to a comprehensive public review that provides numerous opportunities for community engagement and public comment, including evaluation by the New York City Landmarks Preservation Commission (LPC) and the City’s full public review process, known as the Uniform Land Use Review Procedure (ULURP).

-HHC will present its proposal to the LPC in 2021, with commencement of the ULURP process during Spring, 2021.
-Following this timeline, construction – and the economic activity it will generate – would begin in early 2022.
+HHC presented its proposal to the LPC in January 2021, and will be presenting a revised proposal this spring, with commencement of the ULURP process to follow.
+Under this timeline, construction – and the economic activity it will generate – would begin in early 2022.

 See more about our vision for a brighter future for the Seaport

-Our proposal establishes a $50 million fund to revitalize and reopen the South Street Seaport Museum.
+Our proposal establishes significant funding to revitalize and reopen the South Street Seaport Museum.